fineanmol/plant-tree/README.md

-🌲 Updated on Sat, 05 Jul 2025 06:49:38 GMT
+🎍 Updated on Sat, 05 Jul 2025 14:12:24 GMT

-> "Any fool can write code that a computer can understand."
+> "Before software can be reusable, it first has to be usable."